shabin5785/docker-learnings/Readme_2.md

-- image has the application binaries and dependencies and the meta data about image and how to run them
+- image has the application binaries and dependencies and the meta data about image and how to run them.
+No need for kernal, as the host kernal is reused by the containers